Ellie Schiller Homosassa Springs Wildlife State Park

 Start your visit with a leisurely pontoon boat ride down Pepper Creek to the wildlife park.
-Along the way you may see ospreys nesting, limpkins, herons or egrets wading in the creek, wood ducks swimming along; not to mention turtles sunning on logs, fish and, maybe even an otter.
-Every day offers a different experience.
+Along the way, you may see ospreys nesting, limpkins, herons or egrets wading in the creek, wood ducks swimming along; not to mention turtles sunning on logs, fish and, maybe even an otter or the occasional alligator.
+Every day a different experience awaits.

-A Reptile House and the Children's Education Center provide close-up viewing of native snakes and other reptiles.
+A Reptile House offers close-up viewing of native snakes and other reptiles, while our Children’s

-An Easter Egg Hunt, Earth Day, monthly bird walks, and summer camp programs are all scheduled in the upcoming months.
+Many events are on the fall schedule including our popular Haunted Tram Rides.
 Be sure to look at the complete listing of our Special Events for more information on this and other upcoming events.

-This is a day you'll long remember, the ideal family outing.
+This is a day you will long remember and is the ideal family outing.
 Leave your everyday worries behind you as you set out to explore the Real Florida at Ellie Schiller Homosassa Springs Wildlife State Park and all our Florida State Parks.

 Our dedicated employees and friendly volunteers are waiting to welcome you!